 The cubes in Dice Forge (Amazon link) are used to keep track of the resources each player has.

 They could be used to represent a currency like in King of Tokyo (more info on Amazon).
-They can represent resources like in Agricola (learn more on Amazon) where different colours represent different types of resource such as white for sheep and black for boars.
+They can represent resources like in Agricola (learn more on Amazon) where different colors represent different types of resources such as white for sheep and black for boars.

-Usually made from cardboard with a plastic rotating centre, dials are spun by players to keep track of what is happening in the game.
+Usually made from cardboard with a plastic rotating center, dials are spun by players to keep track of what is happening in the game.

-For example in Battlestar Galactica: The Board Game (more details on Amazon), dials are used to keep track of the human’s resources: fuel, food, morale and population.
+For example in Battlestar Galactica: The Board Game (more details on Amazon), dials are used to keep track of the human resources: fuel, food, morale, and population.